EricCousineau-TRI/repro/drake_stuff/tsid_control/README.md

-# TSID control
+# TSID / Pinnochio control

 Basic control to compare against `control_study`

-Separate folder b/c license of `tsid` is stated BSD-3, but deps may not be...
+Separate folder b/c license of `pin` / `tsid` is stated BSD-3, but unclear on some deps...